kjolley/BIGSdb_documentation/dbase_setup.rst

   * Integer with number of offline jobs that can be queued or currently running for this database.

+* jobs_require_login

+  * Force users to log in to run offline jobs: either 'yes' or 'no'.
+This value overrides the value set in bigsdb.conf.

 * labelfield

   * Field that is used to describe record in isolate info page, default